Ana-Diaz/Portfolio/index.md

 I'm obsessed with how language helps us makes connections with the world around us.

 I have ten cumaltive years of marketing and technical writing experience.
-My focus is on simlifying complex subjects into digestable. relatable information.
+My focus is on simlifying complex subjects into digestable, relatable information.
 Creating connections with my writing is my mission.

 ### Professional Experience
 **Copywriter**, 2018 - Present
 ZAGG, Inc / California
-  * I'm responsible for all the strategic copy for ZAGG's portbale power brands
+  * I'm responsible for all the strategic copy for ZAGG's portable power brands

 **Technical Writer**, 2015 - 2018
 VIZIO / California